isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Monthly Birthday Celebration for Residents.md

 		<td>
 			<b>Requirements:</b><br>
 			a)    Training will be provided. <br>
-b) Min. age : All ages
+b) Min. age : No minimum age
 		</td>
 	</tr>
 </table>